Getting Around Tuscany by car

 For more serious trouble, call the Police at 113, Fire department at 115 or Ambulance at 118.

-In general, in most cities you should park your car and forget about it.
+In general, in most cities (such as Florence and Siena) you should park your car and then forget about driving it around town.
 Driving in the historical center of most towns is either banned or restricted and finding a legal parking spot can be a nightmare.
-Until you know your way around, park in a designated metered parking area or parking station.
+Until you know your way around, park in a designated metered parking area or parking lot/garage.
 If you leave the car away from the center, you can generally find free street parking.

-When you do drive around in the cities, it will be a bit chaotic and unnerving initially.
+When you do drive around in the cities such as Florence, it will be a bit chaotic and unnerving initially.
 Road rules and traffic lights are generally respected, but many drivers will drive very close to you (not respecting safe stopping distances) and many double park (as a way to resolve the problem of looking for and not finding a parking spot).
+So have a lot of patience and you will survive ;-).

 Never leave anything valuable in your parked vehicle.
-When possible, do not leave anything in the car AT ALL because the sight of suitcases or bags invites thieves.
+When possible, do not leave anything in the car AT ALL because the sight of suitcases or bags invites thieves to help themselves.

 All the big companies have offices in the main cities and airports in Tuscany.
 These are some numbers for rental companies that you can call from within Italy: